BBai-Tips/bbai/INSTALL.md

    - For Windows:
      Run `install.bat` as administrator

-### Option 2: Manual Installation from Source
+### Option 4: Manual Installation from Source

+For developers or those who want to build from source:

+1. Ensure you have [Deno](https://deno.com/) (latest stable version) installed.
-1. Clone the BBai repository:
+2. Clone the BBai repository:
    ```
    git clone https://github.com/BBai-Tips/bbai.git
    cd bbai
    ```

-2. Build the project:
+3. Build the project:
    ```
    deno task build
    ```

-3. Move the built executables to a directory in your PATH:
+4. Move the built executables to a directory in your PATH:
    - For Linux and macOS:
      ```
      sudo mv ./build/bbai ./build/bbai-api /usr/local/bin/
      ```
    - For Windows:
      Move `bbai.exe` and `bbai-api.exe` to a directory in your PATH, such as `C:\Windows\System32\`

 ## Configuration